-Once we've submitted the form in the dialog, we should be redirected to the Content Model Editor.
-Let's add three fields:
+Once we have submitted the form in the dialog, we should be redirected to the Content Model Editor.
+Let's add two fields:

 title as a

-Files field.
-They will match every fact's title, description and image, respectively.
+They will match every blog post's title and body (content), respectively.

 Save the changes by clicking on the Save button in the top right corner of the screen.

 Now it's time to create the actual content.
 Proceed by clicking on the View content button, located on the left side of the Save button.

 You can also reach the content area by clicking on the newly added Blog Post item in the main menu:

 As mentioned, navigate to Headless CMS > Ungrouped > Blog Post and create a blog post or two.
 Feel free to unleash your creativity. 😉